neosmart/securestore-rs/ssclient/README.md

 ~> ssclient -k secrets.key get aws:s3:accesskey
 715a868e-3c83-11ea-99bd-af944d8d3940
 ```

+While the `ssclient` interface to a SecureStore vault only supports saving text-based secrets to a
+vault, the SecureStore API can be used (e.g. via [securestore](https://github.com/neosmart/securestore-rs)
+or (SecureStore.NET)[https://github.com/neosmart/SecureStore]) to store binary secrets to a vault.
+`ssclient` can retrieve these binary secrets and will return them as base64-encoded strings prefixed
+with `base64:`, e.g. `base64:cGFzc3dvcmQ=`.

 When used in a headless environment, the password may be specified directly as a command line
 argument (after the `-p`/`--password`). **We do not recommend doing this, export and use a keyfile